motform/arduino-cli-mode/README.md

 The default keymap prefix is `C-c C-a`.

-The following keybindings are currently available.
+The following keybindings are provided out of the box.

 | Function                | Keymap      |
 | ---                     | ---         |